Saving energy, energy savings and recycling heat

 The ducting connections are wrapped with foil tape to prevent leaks and most of the ducting run is buried in closed-cell insulating foam.

 Then we decided that we need to reinvent the thermostat.
-Our automation will make almost 2,000 temperature measurements ten times per second, plus sensors in three dozen places to monitor humidity.
+Our automation will make about 2,000 temperature measurements ten times per second, plus sensors in about a hundred places to monitor humidity, barometric pressure and ambient light.
 30 of our controllers (each a tiny computer) analyze those readings and send distilled readings to a supervisor controller for the comfort control systems.
 That distilled data also identifies the position of every warm body in the house, which is a key to identifying occupancy versus vacancy (for heating, for lighting and for other purposes).

 We can fib to the thermostat, productively, by analyzing the immediate conditions in the house and determining what thermostat setting would allow the most overall comfort for the least energy and best system longevity.
-Modulating vent registers from Ecovent Systems play a major role in this, too.
+Modulating vent registers play a major role in this, too.

 Our controllers let us also include ceiling fans and the fireplace as active participants of that same comfort system.